charusat09/html-css-challenges/05-fixed-sidebar/README.md

 ## Background & Objectives

 Build a nice layout with a fixed sidebar and a scrollable page content.
+Also make this page mobile responsive.

 ## Specs